ikvk/pdf417as_str/README.rst

 NOTE: With some font sizes there will be empty space between rows.
 It will not affect to reading barcode, but you can find suited size anyway.

+Actually you can make png barcode, using pdf417as_str.convert.to_png, but this function not efficient.

 Installation
 ------------
 ::